(Updated October 5, 2020)

 ② Analog Output Signal from DAC to Amplifier

-The Hugo TT2 uses a supercapacitor design to provide power isolation.
-However, the galvanic connection of the DC power input still allows power supply and RF noise to affect the sound.
+For DACs that support a DC input, the galvanic connection of the DC power input still allows power supply and RF noise to affect the sound.
 I have tried to minimize the extremes required but my suggestion is you need batteries or a highly regulated DC supply (Farad Super3).
 Even then I suggest a high attenuation RF filter from Schaffner.
-In the case of power for OPTO-DX, the fact that both it and TT2 can run on 12v-15v allows them to share the same DC power.
+In the case of power for OPTO-DX, the fact that both it and the DAC can run on 12v-15v allows them to share the same DC power.
 This may also have the advantage of sharing a signal and power ground.

-If Dave is to be criticized, it may be for its internal power supply.
-As with TT2, having ultra low noise power here is vitally important.
+With any AC powered DAC, having ultra low noise power is vitally important.
 In my system I combine my RF Filtered power cord and RF-STOP Cable Sleeve with a battery.
 So I have no AC mains noise and no impact of radiated RF noise.

 ⑤ Amplifier AC Power